 "We don't need to attract lots of global investors," Belbase added, "but we need to stay attractive to some overseas investors."
 Earlier in the day, both the CEOs of Fannie Mae and Freddie Mac showed differing views on the extent of investor interest in revitalizing mortgage finance.

-Adam Quinones, head of mortgages and desktop business at Thompson Reuters, majority owner of hedging platform TradeWeb, said investors are already confident in the To-Be-Announced market, which includes trading in Fannie Mae, Freddie Mac and Ginnie Mae.
-Their focus is to build tools that offer investors a view into borrower behavior, as that is were mortgage risk is considered highest.
+Adam Quinones, head of mortgages and MBS at Thomson Reuters, majority owner of hedging platform Tradeweb, said investors are already confident in the To-Be-Announced market, which includes trading in Fannie Mae, Freddie Mac and Ginnie Mae.
+Their focus is to build tools that offer investors a view into borrower behavior, as that is where mortgage risk is considered highest.

 Both Quinones and Belbase seem to agree that secondary investors do not have any desire to review stacks of mortgage files before investors.
 "If they did," Belbase said, "they would be mortgage lenders."